 But in retelling it personally, ironically, magisterially, Gottfried takes possession of the myth.
 He turns it into a manifesto.
 His poem as much confesses a belief as goes in search of it.
 He never came back from that trek, nor have those of us who go looking for him ever found the body.
 Tristan is the only map we have, and exasperatingly misleading it has proved to be.
 Well, we have missed plenty of clues, and set out blind.
 How about this one?

-Puzzling inconsistencies on this map come into altogether new focus if we start out supposing that Gottfried, as many men with his gifts are, was homosexual.
+Puzzling inconsistencies on this map come into altogether new focus if we start out supposing that Gottfried, as men with his gifts and problems sometimes are, may have been homosexual.
 Take Marke's first look at the boy Tristan, for example, not through Marke's eyes but through their creator's:

 . . . well he knew the courtly stride.
 3333 He also had the stature for it, a presence shaped by love: the mouth, full and red as any rose, bright of countenance, clear of eye, full the hair in brunette ringlets, ending in a curl . . . (and so forth),